tumBAIS/LargeScalePDPTW/README.md

 Parameters are passed by CLI arguments.
 Run `cargo run -- --help` for a list of available options.

+Parameters used in the experiments can be found in the paper, and are available as text files to be passed by prefixing ``@`` to the corresponding filepath, e.g.,

+``cargo run --features=classic-pdptw --release -- --instance ./resources/instances/pdptw/n200/bar-n200-1.txt --time-limit-in-seconds 60 @./resources/parameters/benchmark.args``

+The parameter files are located in ``./resources/parameters/``, including
+- ``benchmark.args`` - parameters used for the classic-pdptw instances (Sartori&Buriol)
+- ``case-study.args`` - parameters used for the case-study (NYC)
+- ``matching-only.args`` parameters used to run the matching procedure

 ### Classic PDPTW

 The solver was initially designed to solve a large-scale ride-sharing problem.
 We applied the approach